 All cables should be as short as possible

 - Use cable ties for a tidy and safe office.

 - Loose connectors are a common cause of problems.
 Ensure screws are firm, but not over tight.

 Modern computers are reliable and built for years of use

 - Computers can be left on 24 hours a day but switching computers off each evening is more energy efficient.
 Use hibernation modes to make powering them up faster.

 - Unexpected power failures can cause damage and data loss.
 Connect key hardware to an uninterruptible power supply (UPS).
 This will provide backup power so you can shut the hardware down properly.

 3. Looking after your data

 Looking after your data should be one of your highest priorities.
 A loss of key data (eg your customer database) can have catastrophic consequences to the reputation and future of your business.

 - Data stored on the cloud can be accessed from any computer, but it’s still advisable to keep local copies in case of an internet failure.

-- You should regularly back up your data and store a copy off-site.
+- You should regularly back up your data both onsite and to the cloud.

 Make sure everyone in your business saves files in standard locations

 - You can give each employee their own area on your server and cloud storage platform (which are usually linked).

 Manage your hard disks

 - Hard disks may slow down if the data stored on them is too fragmented.
 You should run a defragmentation utility every six months.
 This rearranges the data on the hard disk more efficiently.

 - If you run short of hard disk space, start by archiving and deleting files to which you no longer need immediate access.
 Files relating to complete projects can be archived onto a separate drive, and then removed from your main hard disk.